 Any small reversal in a trend or trading range.
 A minor reversal in a trend usually becomes a pullback, which means it will soon end and the trend will resume.
 A pullback is called a bull flag in a bull trend or a bear flag in a bear trend.
 Alternatively, instead of the trend resuming, the pullback can keep adding bars and be followed by other minor reversals up and down.
 After about 20 bars, it will have evolved into a trading range.
 This means the influence of the trend has mostly or completely ended.
 The market is about equally likely to break into trend up or down.
 When that happens, the minor reversal led to a leg in what became a trading range.
 About 20% of the time, a minor reversal grows into an opposite trend.
 When it does, although it initially was likely to be minor, it turned out to be a major trend reversal.

 A stop based on a fixed dollar amount or number of points, like two points in the Eminis or a dollar in a stock.

-The charts in this book use a 20-bar exponential moving average, but any moving average can be useful.
+The charts in the videos and books use a 20-bar exponential moving average, but any moving average can be useful.

 moving average gap bar (gap bar)

 A bar that does not touch the moving average.
 The space between the bar and the moving average is the gap.
 The first pullback in a strong trend that results in a moving average gap bar is usually followed by a test of the trend’s extreme.
 For example, when there is a strong bull trend and there is a pullback that finally has a bar with a high below the moving average, this is often a buy setup for a test of the high of the trend.